MechMadHog/fCC-WebStack/02-js-algorithms-data-structures/JavaScript-Algorithms-and-Data-Structures-Portfolio-Projects.md

 ---

 ## 🚀 Next Step
-After this, I’ll move on to **Front End Development Libraries** — integrating JavaScript with frameworks and UI libraries to create full interactive web apps.
+After this, I’ll move on to **Front End Development Libraries**, integrating JavaScript with frameworks and UI libraries to create full interactive web apps.